IDs to Vote

 • Community-based residential facility

-If the name on your Voter Information Letter is different from the one on your photo ID, an election worker may ask you to make a sworn statement that you're the same person.
+If the name on your voter information letter is different from the one on your ID, an election worker may ask you to make a sworn statement that you're the same person.

 Elections Markham